flix/book/src/next-steps.md

 ## Next Steps

-We are now ready write our first real program: A simple variant of the venerable wordcount (`wc`) program from UNIX.
-We shall not be concerned with efficiency, but we will carefully handle input, output, and the errors that may occur at runtime.
+We are now ready write our first real program!

+We will write a simple variant of the venerable wordcount (`wc`) program from UNIX.
+We shall not be concerned with efficiency, but we will carefully all error cases.

-Create a new folder and put the following into `Main.flix`:
+Create a new folder (e.g. `wc`) and put the following code into `Main.flix`:

 ```flix
 def main(): Unit \ IO =